ConsumerDataStandardsAustralia/infosec/slate/source/index.html.md

     -   `number`
     -   Available in ID Token Only.
     -   Time when the End-User authentication occurred.
-Its value is a JSON number representing the number of seconds from 1970-01-01T0:0:0Z as measured in UTC until the date/time.
+Its value is a JSON number representing the number of seconds from 1970-01-01T00:00:00Z to the UTC `auth_time`.
 -   name
     -   `string`
     -   Available in ID Token and UserInfo.